-Access to the school for the physically disabled has considerably improved in recent years.
+Access to the school for pupils with a physically disability has considerably improved in recent years.
 Entrance thresholds have been lowered in newer parts of the building and level or ramp access provided in accordance with construction requirements.

 The school has a continued focus on improving access to older parts of the school building, carrying out such works as: